apache/dolphinscheduler/docs/docs/en/guide/task/dms.md

   the `prohibition execution`.
 - **Descriptive information**: Describe the function of the node.
-- **Task priority**: When the number of worker threads is insufficient, execute in the order of priority from high to low, and tasks with the same priority will execute in a first-in first-out order.
+- **Task priority**: When the number of worker threads is insufficient, execute in the order of priority from high to low, and tasks with the same priority will execute in a first-in-first-out order.
 - **Worker grouping**: Assign tasks to the machines of the worker group to execute.
 If `Default` is selected, randomly select a worker machine for execution.
 - **Environment Name**: Configure the environment name in which run the script.